Jazz-code-base/Jazz/README.md

 ## ⚠️ Important Notice

 This demo is currently in the experimental stage.
-It is designed to work specifically with MPTCP connections that have **exactly two subflows**.
+It is currently designed to work specifically with MPTCP connections that have **exactly two subflows**.
 Using a different number of subflows will likely result in a kernel panic.
 Please ensure that all kernel-side subflow clients are disconnected (as indicated in the proxy or server logs) before starting the next test.
 It is crucial to ensure that the proxy or the corresponding user-space server is running when testing with the Jazz congestion control algorithm; otherwise, it will cause a kernel panic.

 Future development will focus on: